wazuh/wazuh-documentation/source/installation-guide/index.rst

 ==============================================================    =============
 Options                                                           Description
 ==============================================================    =============
-**Single-node cluster**                                           The single-node installation is performed on only one host where the Wazuh manager, the Wazuh API, and Filebeat are installed.
+**Single-node cluster**                                           The single-node installation is performed on only one host where the Wazuh server, Elasticsearch and Kibana are installed.
 This method is easy to maintain, requires few resources, and does not require a network load balancer.

 **Multi-node cluster**                                            The multi-node installation process consists of installing several Wazuh server nodes on different hosts that communicate among them.
 This kind of installation provides high availability and requires a network load balancer.
 ==============================================================    =============